Home » Regions » Europe » Folding Boxboard: When Will North America Get on Board?

 While it is impossible to determine which of these factors might trigger a market shift, one thing is certain: In our increasingly global industry, it’s no longer prudent for North America to go its own way when it comes to FBB versus SBS.
 Those with their fingers on the pulse of this change will be the ones most likely to benefit.

 Clay Enos is director of business intelligence consulting, Fisher International.
 With deep expertise in the pulp and paper industry, Fisher can arm companies with knowledge that will help them understand their strengths and weaknesses, stave off challenges, and better position themselves for long-term growth.
-Visit www.fisheri.com or email [email protected].
+Visit www.fisheri.com or email info@fisheri.com.